ynfeng/zeebe/docs/src/basics/job-workers.md

 Job workers request jobs of a certain type from the broker on a regular interval (i.e. polling).
 This interval and the number of jobs requested are configurable in the Zeebe client.

-If one or more jobs of the requested type are available, the broker will stream jobs to the worker.
+If one or more jobs of the requested type are available, the broker will stream activated jobs to the worker.
 Upon receiving jobs, a worker performs them and sends back a *complete* or *fail* message for each job depending on whether the job could be completed successfully or not.

 For example, the following workflow might generate three different types of jobs: `process-payment`, `fetch-items`, and `ship-parcel`: